 Charles Shedarshirt.
-Participant In Massacres, Passes Away.
+Participant In Massacres, Passes Away,

-Tacoma, July 25.-Charten Shedarshirt, the last of the Iidian warriors who took part in the early matsacres, is dead at his home near Clam Cove on Vashon island, aged 90 years.
-He was Known as Snot Mouth Charley from having received a bullet wound in a battle with troops under Gen. Kautz near Auburn in 1854.
+Tacoma, July 25 .- Charles Shedar. shirt, the last of the lidian warriors who took part in the early massacres, is dead at his home near Clam Cove on Vashon island, aged 90 years.
+He was known as snot Mouth Charley from having received a bullet wound in a battle with troops under Gen. Kautz near Auburn in 1854.
 The bullet entered one cheek and came out the other.

-Wants an Accounting.
+Wants an Accounting

-Chicago, July 25.-Declaring that thousands of dollars' worth of certificates of stock in an lowa bank and of certificates of stock in an lowa bank and of certificates of deposit for \$24,000 is being fraudulently withheld from him.
-C. Wolff, cashier and manager of the principal owner of the State Exchange bank of Parkersburg, Ia., filed a bill today in the United States circuit court here, asking for an accounting and for the return of his property.
-The charges are made against the American Trust & Savings Bank and E. H. Prince, former board of trade operator, who is now involved in bankruptcy proceedings.
-Wolff declares that he became a customer of Prince in various stock and grain transactions, and deposited certificates with the defendant to cover margins in various conant to cover margins in various con-templated deals.
-According to the bill Wolff has since been unable to recover his property or secure an accounting.
+Chicago, July 25,-Declaring that thousands of dollars' worth of certifithousands of dollars' worth of certifi-cates of stock in an Iowa bank and of certificates of deposit for \$24,000 is be-ing fraudulently withheid from him.
+C. C. Wolff, cashier and manager of the principal owner of the State Exchange bank of Parkersburg, Ia., filed a bill today in the United States circuit cour-here, asking for an account to the court today in the United States circuit court here, asking for an accounting and for the return of his property.
+The charges are made against the American Trust & Savings Bank and E. H. Prince, former board of trade operator, who is now involved in bankruptey proceedings.
+Wolff declares that he became a customer of Prince in various stock and grain transactions, and deposited certificates with the defendant to cover margins by various. ant to cover margins in various con-templated deals.
+According to the bil Wolff has since been unable to recover his property or secure an accounting.